Shinsuke Nakamura: Championship pursuits (2021–2026)

 Nakamura then began appearing in pre-filmed promos, challenging an unspecified wrestler.
 He subsequently began a feud with Rhodes after spraying his face with mist on the November 27 episode of Raw.
 On the December 11 episode of Raw, Rhodes defeated Nakamura by disqualification as Nakamura once again utilized the mist to blind Rhodes.
 Nakamura continued to torment Rhodes through promos, leading to a Street Fight match on the January 8, 2024 episode of Raw, where Nakamura lost to Rhodes.
 On January 27, at the Royal Rumble, Nakamura entered at #6, before he was eliminated by eventual winner Rhodes.
 On the February 5 episode of Raw, Nakamura lost to Rhodes in a Bull Rope match, ending their feud.

 In the 2024 Draft, Nakamura was drafted back to the SmackDown brand.
 Following the Draft, he would have another lengthy absence from television, mostly appearing on house shows before making his on-screen return seven months later on the November 15 episode of SmackDown, attacking United States Champion LA Knight after his title match against Berto.
 During this time, Nakamura would debut a sinister, samurai-themed gimmick.
 He had his televised return match on the November 29 episode of SmackDown, defeating Andrade before spraying poison mist in Knight's face.
 At Survivor Series: WarGames on November 30, Nakamura defeated Knight to win the United States Championship for the third time.
 On the January 10, 2025 episode of SmackDown, Nakamura made his first title defense against Knight, which ended in a disqualification loss for Nakamura when The Bloodline's Tama Tonga and Jacob Fatu attacked Knight.
 However, since championships do not change hands via disqualification or countout unless stipulated, Nakamura remained champion.
 On the March 7 episode of SmackDown, Nakamura lost the title back to Knight in a rematch, ending his third reign at 97 days.
-On the October 10 episode of SmackDown, Nakamura returned after a brief hiatus as a face with his old entrance theme, accepting Sami Zayn's open challenge for the United States Championship but the match ended in a no contest after both men were attacked by the MFT.
+On the October 10 episode of SmackDown, Nakamura returned after a brief hiatus with his old entrance theme, accepting Sami Zayn's open challenge for the United States Championship but the match ended in a no contest after both men were attacked by the MFT, reverting Nakamura back to a face for the first time since 2023.

+At Saturday Night's Main Event XLIII on January 24, 2026, Nakamura lost to AJ Styles in what would be the two's final match against each other as Styles would retire a week later.

+Bakusai (2026–present)

+On the August 21 episode of SmackDown, Nakamura revealed the debuting Kyoki as his partner in the new tag team, later known as "Bakusai".